panoply/liquify/readme.md

 ##### ACKNOWLEDGEMENTS

 Liquify took a considerable amount of time to build.
-Many sleepless nights and a lot of hours were poured into the project and not many were willing to take on the task.
-Thanks to all those who used to previous version of this extension and a special thanks to a couple of developers that frequent the [Shopify Developers](https://discord.com/channels/597504637167468564/597507881419407404) discord channel.
+Many sleepless nights and a lot of hours were poured into the project as not many were willing to take on the task.
+Thanks to all those who used the previous version of this extension and a special thanks to a couple of developers who were key players in the overall approach

 - [Mansedan](#)
 - [Dave W](#)